JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Super Advantage/Disadvantage completely overrides Advantage and Disadvantage on any roll.

-### Advantages and Disadvantages cancelling out
+### Multiple Advantages and Disadvantages on a roll

+For a given roll, one source of Advantage will cancel out with one source of Disadvantage, and vice versa.

-If on a roll a character had both Advantage and Disadvantage, the two effects cancel out leaving you with only a normal roll.
-If a character had two sources giving you Advantage, then you would still only have Advantage.
-However, if the character had two sources of Advantage and one source of Disadvantage, then one advantage would cancel out with the only disadvantage, leaving you with Advantage.
+If after canceling out Advantage and Disadvantage a character is left with neither Advantage or Disadvantage, then they would roll normally.
+Else if a character is left with one or multiple sources of Advantage, then they would roll with Advantage.
+Else if a character is left with one or multiple sources of Disadvantage, then they would roll with Disadvantage.

 In the extreme case that a character has Super Advantage and Super Disadvantage, they cancel out the same way Advantage and Disadvantage do.